farishasim/jurnalib/README.md

 For the server to work properly, you need to configure environment.
 - Copy `.env.example` to `.env`.
-- Setup google service account and set the path to credential in this environment varible:
+- Setup [Google Service Account](https://cloud.google.com/iam/docs/service-account-overview) and set the path to credential in this environment varible:
 ```
 GOOGLE_SERVICE_ACCOUNT=
 ```